-January 2022 and enforcement for all fishing within their jurisdiction. control, and surveillance (MCS) is carried out at-sea and shore- side for the federal fisheries by the OLE and the USCG.
-The AWT fulfils the MCS function for the state water fisheries.
-Current enforcement updates and violations are reported in the OLE Report to the Council.
-According to the December 2022 Report to the Council, there were no violations directly linked to the AK Atka mackerel, POP, and rockfish fisheries.
+Fundamental Clause Evidence adequacy rating Justification fisheries and discuss issues and potential violations reported in the December 2023 Report to the NPFMC.
 11. Framework for sanctions High The MSRA provides enforcement actions for violations, including citations, a civil money penalty, forfeiture action against the vessel and its catch, and in some cases, criminal prosecution.
 Current enforcement updates and violations are reported in the OLE Report to the Council on a quarterly basis.
-Personal interviews with AWT and the USCG confirm overall compliance with the AK mackerel and rockfish fisheries, noting only minor infractions.
+Personal interviews with AWT and the USCG confirm overall compliance with the AK flatfish fisheries, noting only minor infractions.
 12. Impacts of the fishery on the ecosystem High Monitoring is carried out through the Observer Program operated by NMFS.
 The groundfish, Prohibited Species Catch (PSC), and non-target species catch composition for each fishery and area was updated for the most recent five full years (See Fundamental clause 12).
 There have been no notable trends in any of this data over the past five years that would indicate fishery changes in need of further investigation.
 13. Enhanced fisheries Not applicable This is not an enhanced fishery.

-4.2 Audit conclusion
+3.2 Audit conclusion